 Currently, the UK is enjoying a major financial benefit from some of the lowest sovereign borrowing costs in the world as the UK is seen as a safe haven from Eurozone debt.
-There is, though, little evidence that consumer confidence levels are recovering nor that the manufacturing sector is picking up.
-On the positive side, growth in the services sector has rebounded in Q3 and banks have made huge progress since 2008 in shrinking their balance sheets to more manageable levels and also in reducing their dependency on wholesale funding.
-However, availability of credit remains tight in the economy and the Funding for Lending scheme, which started in August 2012, has not yet had the time to make a significant impact.
+However, the subsiding of market concerns over the Eurozone has unwound some of the attractiveness of gilts as a safe haven and led to a significant rise in gilt vields.
+There is little evidence that UK consumer confidence levels are recovering, nor that the manufacturing sector is picking up.
+The dominant services sector disappointed in December with the PMI (Purchasing Managers Index) survey indicating the first fall in activity in two years.
+On the positive side, banks have made huge progress since 2008 in shrinking their balance sheets to more manageable levels and also in reducing their dependency on wholesale funding.
+However, availability of credit remains tight in the economy and the Funding for Lending scheme, which started in August 2012, has not yet had time to make a significant impact in respect of materially increasing overall borrowing in the economy.
 Finally, the housing market remains tepid and the outlook is for house prices to be little changed for a prolonged period.

 Economic Growth.
 Economic growth has basically flat lined since the election of 2010 and, worryingly, the economic forecasts for 2012 and beyond were revised substantially lower in the Bank of England Inflation quarterly report for August 2012 and were then further lowered in the November Report.
-Quantitative Easing (QE) was increased again by £50bn in July 2012 to a total of £375bn.
-Many forecasters are expecting the MPC to vote for a further round of QE to stimulate economic activity regardless of any near-term optimism.
-The announcement in November 2012 that £35bn will be transferred from the Bank of England's Asset Purchase Facility to the Treasury (representing coupon payments to the Bank by the Treasury on gilts held by the Bank) is also effectively a further addition of QE.
+Quantitative Easing (QE) increased by £50bn in July 2012 to a total of £375bn.
+Many forecasters are expecting the MPC to vote for a further round of QE in early 2013 to try to stimulate economic activity.
+The announcement in November 2012 that £35bn will be transferred from the Bank of England's Asset Purchase Facility to the Treasury (representing coupon payments to the Bank by the Treasury on gilts held by the Bank) was also effectively a further addition of QE

 Unemployment.
 The Government's austerity strategy has resulted in a substantial reduction in employment in the public sector.
-Despite this, total employment has increased to the highest level for four years as over one million jobs have been created in the private sector in the last two years.
+Despite this, total employment has increased to the highest level for four years as over one million jobs have been created in the private sector in the last two years

 Inflation and Bank Rate.
 Inflation has fallen sharply during 2012 from a peak of 5.2% in September 2011 to 2.2% in September 2012.
-However, inflation increased back to 2.7% in October though it is expected to fall back to reach the 2% target level within the two year horizon.
+However, inflation increased back to 2.7% by the end of the year, though it is expected to fall back to reach the 2% target level within the two year horizon.

 AAA rating.
 The UK continues to enjoy an AAA sovereign rating.
-However, the credit rating agencies will be carefully monitoring the rate of growth in the economy as a disappointing performance in that area could lead to a major derailment of the plans to contain the growth in the total amount of Government debt over the next few years.
-Moody's has stated that it will review the UK's Aaa rating at the start of 2013.
+However, the three main credit rating agencies have stated that they will be reviewing this rating in early 2013; they will, thereafter, also be carefully monitoring the rate of growth in the economy as a disappointing performance in that area could lead to a major derailment of the plans to contain the growth in the total amount of Government debt over the next few years.